cz-it/aliyun-oss-golang-sdk/doc/tutorial/API-Reference-Bucket.md

 name and location point a unique bucket, set it with permission. permission is a ossapi's enum value with descripted above.

+return nil error when success.
+If failed return a ossapi.Error.
+## bucket.OpenLogging

+	OpenLogging(name, location, targetBucket, targetPrefix string) (ossapiError *ossapi.Error) Open bucket's logging .It will log to bucket with name targetBucket wiht a logging object , logging's object wiht targetPrefix prefix name.such as "MyLog-oss-example-2012-09-10-04-00-00-0000" .
+Format is "<TargetPrefix><SourceBucket>-YYYY-mm-DD-HH-MM-SS-UniqueString".
+Here, "Mylog" is the prefix by targetPrefix.

+return nil error when success.
+If failed return a ossapi.Error.

+## bucket.CloseLogging

+	CloseLogging(name, location string) (ossapiError *ossapi.Error)

+Close Bucket's Logging ,Bucket is indicated by name and location.

+return nil error when success.
+If failed return a ossapi.Error.

+##bucket.SetWebsite

+	SetWebsite(name, location, indexPage, errorPage string) (ossapiError *ossapi.Error) Set Bucket's Website pages. it will set index page to indexPage and 404 page to errorPage.